-Measures the curvature of your cornea’s front surface to assess astigmatism.
+By measuring the curvature of your cornea’s front surface, your doctor can assess astigmatism.

 In-Vivo Confocal Microscopy

-Allows your doctor to examine the cellular structure of your cornea and to see normal and abnormal cells in the various corneal layers (epithelium, Bowman’s layer, stroma, Descemet’s membrane, and endothelium) as well as infectious cells such as fungi and amoeba.
+Your doctor examines the cellular structure of your cornea and allows your doctor to see normal and abnormal cells in the various corneal layers (epithelium, Bowman’s layer, stroma, Descemet’s membrane, and endothelium) as well as infectious cells such as fungi and amoeba.